Implementing a Successful Employee Suggestion Program

 Before launching a new employee suggestion program... you may want to consider your corporate culture.
 Are you receiving any fresh and innovative ideas?
 Are the suggestions already circulating at staff meetings or amongst staff members themselves?
 If so, maybe an informal method of cultivating any new ideas may be warranted rather than a full-blown program.

 Maybe scheduling a departmental brainstorming session, to discuss particular topics during portions of your weekly staff meetings.
 You can set aside one morning for a breakfast meeting, where every employee is asked to submit at least one of their own ideas.

-Employee suggestion programs can be difficult to keep up with, time consuming and can cause hard feelings rather than the positive outcome you desire and must be strictly managed to be a success.
+Employee suggestion programs (check out our government suggestion program guide here, if you work in local or state govt.) can be difficult to keep up with, time consuming and can cause hard feelings rather than the positive outcome you desire and must be strictly managed to be a success.

 Can a Employee Suggestion Scheme work?

 Employee suggestion programs can and do succeed.
 The ones that do succeed share common elements to their success.
 There are a number of factors to be considered significant in the overall success of any program.
 These factors are common to any successful process that will take the employees’ time, as well as offering the possibility for significant rewards.
 If you do decide to implement an employee sug. program, the following must be considered for it to become a success:

 A cross-functional team must review any suggestions and be acknowledged within 48 hours.
 If this team is made up of all directors or management, it can be seen as being out of touch with the rest of the workforce.
 However, it will have power to implement the suggestions.
 If it involves other employees, the process can be time-consuming and perceived to serve self-interests.
 Senior management’s agreement and ownership become a second step in the approval process.

 2. Establish Guidelines for Your Employee Suggestion Program